10+ Common Plants Poisonous To Cats

 But your cat's playful antics could quickly turn into an emergency if this ever happens, since some plants can be really dangerous to cats if they take a bite of one of them.

-So before you buy a bunch of plants for your house or garden, it’s important to double check which plants are poisonous to cats.
+So before you buy a bunch of greenery for your house or garden, check our list of plants poisonous to cats.

-Common indoor and outdoor plants that are poisonous to cats
+Common indoor and outdoor plants poisonous to cats

 Since so many common house and garden plants can actually be dangerous for cats, it’s important to make yourself familiar with them before you decide to bring any home.